fritzo/hstar/README.md

 # Inadvertently typed &lambda;-join-calculus

-This project attempts to formally reason in Coq about two untyped &lambda;-calculi that act like typed &lambda;-calculi.
+This project provides a Coq library to formally reason about two untyped &lambda;-calculi that act like typed &lambda;-calculi.

 ## Introduction